ylow/turicreate/userguide/sgraph/sgraph.md

-To facilitate graph-oriented data analysis, Turi Create offers a [SGraph](https://apple.github.io/turicreate/docs/api/generated/turicreate.SGraph.html) object, a scalable graph data structure backed by SFrames.
-In this chapter, we show that SGraphs allow arbitrary dictionary attributes on vertices and edges, flexible vertex and edge query functions, and seamless transformation to and from SFrames.
+To facilitate graph-oriented data analysis, Turi Create offers a [SGraph](https://apple.github.io/turicreate/docs/api/generated/turicreate.SGraph.html) object, a scalable graph data structure backed by XFrames.
+In this chapter, we show that SGraphs allow arbitrary dictionary attributes on vertices and edges, flexible vertex and edge query functions, and seamless transformation to and from XFrames.

 #### Creating an SGraph